 I am a pioneer of Force Free dog training and one of only a few dog trainers in Arizona who are educated in this approach.
 What does this mean?

-I offer In-Home Dog Training, Off-Site Dog Training, Pre-Puppy Preparation, Pre-Baby Preparation, Behavior Training, Phone and telephone behavior and training consultations and “Ask the Trainer” events for veterinarians, pet sitters & dog walkers, rescues, groomers and other organizations.
+I offer In-Home One-on-One Behavior Consults, Pre-Puppy Preparation, Pre-Baby Preparation, Pre-Wedding Preparation, Phone and telephone behavior consultations and Mini Seminars for veterinarians, pet sitters & dog walkers, rescues, groomers and other organizations.

 It is my firm belief that the traditional methods of dog training applied by most dog trainers using various forms of physical force and psychological intimidation are not only cruel and unnecessary but hamper the development of the optimum relationship between dogs and humans.

 I am a member of the No Shock Collar coalition, an organization committed to the elimination of shock collars being used in dog training by dog trainers and pet dog owners.

 I have an avid interest in canine behavior and by investing time and hard work have achieved many Certifications & Memberships.